 (c) a payment for an option to take a tenancy;

-(d) a real estate agent’s letting fee not exceeding one week’s rent (where the tenancy agreement is entered into before 1 January 1997); or
+[(d) deleted]

 (e) a payment authorised by the Act or regulations.

 *The cost of any written agreement must be paid by the owner.

 A tenancy agreement cannot contain provision for a penalty or damages or extra payments if the tenant fails to keep to the agreement.
 If an agreement allows a reduced rent so long as the tenant keeps to the agreement, the owner cannot charge any higher rent even if the tenant breaks the agreement.